gersonmoraes/dryunit/README.md

 - All files containing tests should be either called `tests.ml` or `something_tests.ml`.
 - All test function names must start with `test`.
 - By default, test executables are created per directory and are called `main`.
-But you do not need to ever see this file.
+But you do not need to ever see a `main.ml` file.

 ## Quickstart